 The Town Council also employs a Town Clerk whose numerous duties include manning the Council offices on Tuesday to Friday from 8am to 1pm.

-The Town Council is represented on most local bodies i.e. the local Schools Boards of Governors, the Baldwin’s Bridge Trust, the Eton Poor’s Estate, the Eton & Eton Wick Partnership and the Neighbourhood Action Group as well as a number of the many special interest groups that exist locally.
+The Town Council is represented on most local bodies i.e. the local Schools Boards of Governors, the Baldwin’s Bridge Trust, the Eton Poor’s Estate, the Eton Community Association and the Eton Wick Village Association as well as a number of the many special interest groups that exist locally.
 Councillors have chosen not to receive payment for their duties, although they can be reimbursed travel expenses when they attend meetings outside the parish boundaries.

 We do hope you will benefit from browsing through our web site in order to learn more about our community.